Role

 Finally, the group leader faces the most complex burden.
 Their responsibilities extend beyond personal setup: they must select the subscription, invite or approve members, finalize the group, split the cost, send out payment consent, wait for approvals, create and fund the virtual card, and only then use it to purchase the service.
 This long, multi-step process is where abandonment risk is highest.
 Simplifying and clarifying the subscription flow for leaders became a key design priority to keep groups from stalling before they even begin.

-The steps of work required for the leader to create a group and subscribe to a shared service.
+The steps of work required for the leader to subscribe to a shared service.

 For the User Information and Card Details modals during onboarding, I added a tooltip for extra information, while also making these screens optional so the user can skip, allowing the app to build trust for the user before prompting them to commit to our MVP.
 Without a virtual card, users can still manage their personal subscription.